For additional information, read the Nomination Form PDF

 The property at Pharsalia, apart from its impressive 1814 unusual Federal-style mansion, contains one of the best collections of antebellum plantation buildings in Nelson County, including a kitchen, slave quarters, and other farm buildings.
 The main house is currently T-shaped and features a prominent offset pediment above the original roof structure.
 The original owner of the plantation, William Massie, was a well-known miller, plantation owner, and businessman, but he is best remembered for his creation of the first commercial orchard in Nelson County.
 Massie was a meticulous record keeper regarding his business and personal dealings, and his records have been invaluable in reconstructing what life was like on the plantation.
-In order to support his substantial orchards and the three mills he owned, Massie acquired 170 slaves by 1862.
-After his death in that same year, the property was run by his fourth wife Maria, until her death in 1889.
+By the time of his death in 1862, Massie had 170 enslaved individuals working his substantial orchards and the three mills he owned.
+After his death the Pharsalia property was run by his fourth wife Maria, until her death in 1889.

 Abbreviations: